focus-trap/focus-trap/.changeset/big-badgers-leave.md

 'focus-trap': minor
 ---

-Adds a new feature "isolateSubtree", allowing focus-trap to prevent screen readers from reading content outside the trap
+Adds a new feature "isolateSubtrees", allowing focus-trap to prevent screen readers from reading content outside the trap